-Daily Words of God | "God Himself, the Unique II" | Excerpt 115
+Daily Words of God: Knowing God | Excerpt 115

-(Jon 3) And the word of Jehovah came to Jonah the second time, saying, Arise, go to Nineveh, that great city, and preach to it the preaching that I bid you.
+Jon 3 And the word of Jehovah came to Jonah the second time, saying, Arise, go to Nineveh, that great city, and preach to it the preaching that I bid you.
 So Jonah arose, and went to Nineveh, according to the word of Jehovah.
 Now Nineveh was an exceeding great city of three days’ journey.
 And Jonah began to enter into the city a day’s journey, and he cried, and said, Yet forty days, and Nineveh shall be overthrown.
 So the people of Nineveh believed God, and proclaimed a fast, and put on sackcloth, from the greatest of them even to the least of them.
 For word came to the king of Nineveh, and he arose from his throne, and he laid his robe from him, and covered him with sackcloth, and sat in ashes.
 And he caused it to be proclaimed and published through Nineveh by the decree of the king and his nobles, saying, Let neither man nor beast, herd nor flock, taste any thing: let them not feed, nor drink water: But let man and beast be covered with sackcloth, and cry mightily to God: yes, let them turn every one from his evil way, and from the violence that is in their hands.
 Who can tell if God will turn and repent, and turn away from His fierce anger, that we perish not?
 And God saw their works, that they turned from their evil way; and God repented of the evil, that He had said that He would do to them; and He did it not.

 Was there any contradiction between God’s change of heart and His wrath?
 Of course not!
 This is because God’s tolerance at that particular time had its reason.
 What reason might this be?
-It is the one given in the Bible: “Every person turned away from his evil way” and “abandoned the violence in their hands.”
+It is the one given in the Bible: “Every person turned away from their evil way” and “abandoned the violence in their hands.”

 God’s Mercy and Tolerance Are Not Rare—Man’s True Repentance Is